Hunting for Maxwell's Demon in the Wild

-These results are exact in the limit of small $\Delta t$, and we verify them analytically in a simple model of a conventional engine in App.~\eqref{SI:conventionalexact}.
-In simulations of more complex systems there can be additional contributions to bias and variance.
+These results are exact in the limit of small $\Delta t$, and in SI~\ref{SI:exactcalcs} we verify them analytically in simple models of conventional and information engines.
+In simulations of more complex systems, there can be additional contributions to bias and variance.